How to Select an Inground Basketball Hoop

 Professional, college and high school arenas generally use tempered glass backboards.
 The bounce of the ball off tempered glass is the crispest and truest of any material, and glass has the least vibration.
 However, while tempered glass is very strong and will generally hold up to normal basketball play, it can break if hit with a baseball, rock or other hard object.
 So if your hoop will be used in an environment where there is a risk of flying objects, you might want to consider acrylic, steel, aluminum or fiberglass.
 Acrylic has the clear look of glass, but is virtually unbreakable.
 Steel, aluminum and fiberglass generally will be white or metallic color.
 All are extremely durable (with fiberglass being the least so); steel, aluminum and fiberglass are the most cost effective.

 What Size Backboard Do You Want

-Standard backboard sizes are 42 X 72 inches, 36 X 60 inches, 36 X 54 inches and 36 X 48 inches.
+Standard basketball backboard dimensions are 42 X 72 inches, 36 X 60 inches, 36 X 54 inches and 36 X 48 inches.
 A regulation size backboard is 42 X 72, although older boards can be 48 inches high rather than 42.
 So if you want to have regulation size equipment you would choose a hoop with a 72 inch backboard.
 A 60 inch also is fine for an institutional setting, whereas a 60 inch, 54 inch or 48 inch would be more appropriate for a residential setting (as would a 72 inch if you are planning to invite over LeBron James and his pals).